ergildo/LPR-A-to-Be/README.md

 ```

-Make sure all the services is up.
+Make sure all services is up.

 ### Usefull commandas